perbrage/sectoralarm/README.md

 I am currently looking for someone with cameras and smartplugs connected to a sector alarm site that want to help out with testing and/or development.
 Check the issue page and reply there.

 ## Changelog

+### v2.0.3 - 2019-06-17

+#### Fixed

+* Fixed api version missmatch.
+Sector Alarm updated their API.
+* Finland is now also a verified country for this library.

 ### v2.0.2 - 2019-04-12